DeirdreHegarty/advanced_OOP/GeneticAlgorithmConcept/Assignment/README.md

 ```

-This demonstrates the use of a simple factory.
+This demonstrates the use of a simple factory [@hfsimple].
 IndividualGetter is a subclass of the abstract class ChromeFactory.
 Inside ChromeFactory is an abstract method `getChromeSubclass` that is accessable through `getChrome`.

 When an Individual is retrived using IndividualGetter, name (encoding) is the same as the arguement passes by getChrome.
 When mutate is called, the name of the Individual object is modified and saved back to the object.